-TSS Abbreviation for total suspended solids, which are the nonfilterable residue that provides impartial information on health of ecosystems and environment, natural hazards that may threaten us, natural resources, impacts of climate and land use change, and core science systems which provide timely, relevant, and useable information.
+TSS Abbreviation for total suspended solids, which are the nonfilterable residue organization that provides impartial information on health of ecosystems and environment, natural hazards that may threaten us, natural resources, impacts of climate and land use change, and core science systems which provide timely, relevant, and useable information.

-USGS Abbreviation for U.S. Geological Survey.
-USGS is a federal research organization industrial processes and are either known or suspected carcinogens or mutagens.
+USGS Abbreviation for Unites States Geological Services.
+USGS is a federal research industrial processes and are either known or suspected carcinogens or mutagens.
 The five most toxic are vinyl chloride, tetrachloroethene, trichloroethene, 1,2- dichloroethane, and carbon tetrachloride.